Burginvest Research · Crude Oil Analysis · July 2024

 5. Conclusion — Reading a Multi-layered Market

 July 2024 is recorded as a month where multiple forces operating on different logics — geopolitical, macro, system risk, and roll yield — acted simultaneously.
 Any single analytical framework will inevitably miss something.
-Decomposing the multi-layered motivations and individually evaluating the direction and strength of each force is indispensable for reading this type of market.
+Holding both perspectives — an interdependent evaluation alongside decomposing the multi-layered motivations and individually evaluating the direction and strength of each force — is indispensable for reading this type of market.

 I